Tony Nardi: Academia

-Nardi began teaching acting and directing courses in Autumn of 2017.
-He has instructed courses at the University of Toronto and University of Toronto Scarborough, and directed courses at York University.
-He is a PhD candidate in Performance at the University of Toronto, specializing in “the impact of cultural background and first language on performance in Canadian theatre, film and TV."
+Nardi began teaching acting and directing courses in 2017.
+He has instructed courses at the University of Toronto (St. George and Scarborough) and directed courses at York University.
+On December 8, 2025, he successfully defended his PhD dissertation, Performing (in) the Multicultural Melting Pot and Otherculturalism, at the Centre for Drama, Theatre, and Performance Studies (CDTPS), University of Toronto, specializing in "the lived experience of 'diverse' performers in Canadian theatre, film and TV under the constitutionally protected Policy of Multiculturalism".

 Honors

 In 1992, Nardi received the 125th Anniversary of the Confederation of Canada Medal, awarded to Canadians for significant contribution to their fellow citizens, to their community, or to Canada.

+In 1997, Nardi received the prix Guy-L'Écuyer for La Déroute.